 Courts consider a variety of facts and circumstances indicative of a person’s ties to Florida.
 When determining if a judgment debtor is domiciled in Florida, a court often uses definitions and indications of Florida residence taken from both Florida Statutes and Florida’s administrative code.
 Florida Statute §222.17 states that a person can show intent to maintain a Florida residence as a permanent home by filing a sworn Declaration of Domicile with the clerk of the circuit court.
 The Statute does not exclude concurrent ownership of a residence in another state provided that the primary residence is claimed only in Florida.
 Florida Statute §196.012 defines a permanent residence as “that place where a person has his or her true, fixed, and permanent home and principal establishment to which, whenever absent, he or she has the intention of returning.”

-Florida Statute §196.015 lists the following relevant factors that may be considered in determining a person’s intent to establish permanent Florida residency:
+Here is a list of important factors that a Florida court will consider in determining a person’s intent to establish permanent Florida residency:

 - Formal declaration of residency (Declaration of Domicile);